45H15H/Datamatics-Hackathon/README.md

      C:\Datamatics-Hackathon\python-3.9.13-embed-win32
      ```
    - Import the `process_email.py` script into the `Execute Python Script` component.
    - Select `Read CSV` component in the workflow and edit the `File Path` property to the path where the `eml_responses.csv` file is saved in the repository.
-(The path which you chose for CSV file in email_process.py).
+(The path that you chose for the CSV file in email_process.py).
 Example: `C:\Emails\eml_responses.csv`
    - Select the `GSuite Application Scope` component in the workflow and edit the `User Email`, `User ID`, `User Password` and `Username` properties to the Google Authentication details.
-Refer to the [documentation](https://docs.datamatics.com/TruBot/Designer/5.4.0/Components/GSuite/GSuiteApplicationScope.htm) for more details.
+Refer to the [documentation](https://docs.datamatics.com/TruBot/Designer/5.4.0/Components/GSuite/GSuiteApplicationScope.htm) for more information.
    - Select the `ForEach DataRow` component in the workflow and edit the `Send SMTP Mail` component.
 Set the `Email ID` and `Sender Email ID` property to the assumed company email.
 Set the `Password` property to the app password of company email.
 Set the `To` property to the email address of the assumed customer support team email.
 Don't update the `Subject` and `Message Body` properties.
    - Save, publish, and export the workflow as a ZIP file.